Xiaojing-Tan/MF2103-VT23-Project/README.md

 In section 10.3, you created two targets, and configured each to include/exclude specific files.
 But what if you want to use the same file in both targets, with only small changes in the logic for each target?
 There are scenarios where you would want to include/exclude small pieces of code within the same file, while keeping most code in common.
 For this, conditional compilation can be useful.
 You will see how this is used in the section that follows.
 For now, let’s define some terms that differentiate the two targets.

 1. Select the Client target.
-1. Open Options for Target…
+1. Open Options for Target...
 1. Select C/C++
 1. Under Preprocessor Symbols, enter the following two terms under Define:
     - `_ETHERNET_ENABLED _CLIENT_CONFIG`